bg560581/photo_editor/front_end/README.md

 Deleting the posts

 The app is connected to a Mongo database where all the information will be stored.
 In order to connect to the database, I have used Axios and to render the images I will be using Multer.

+Issues:
+I keep running into issues loading the image which I am in the process of fixing

 This app is a work in progress and I plan on working on it.